sandialabs/pv-atlas/website/source/chapter/cell-eqe-influence.rst

 How does the EQE vary between cells?
 -----------------------------------
+There are four forms of EQE variation among the devices, classified by this study as follows:

+#.
+Negligible
+#.
+Amplitude
+#.
+Wavelength
+#.
+Mixed

+The first type of variation is characterized by a tight distribution with a mean absolute deviation of between 1% and 3% that is largely independent of wavelength.
+Examples include the CSPoly270 and Itek360 modules.
+The EQE variation for the Panasonic325 module is also independent of wavelength, but a significantly greater amplitude-dominant variation is present with a relatively stable MAD of around 5%.
+This relatively uniform variation in EQE can be caused by a mixture of internal factors such as parasitic losses, and external factors such as reflection leading to variable illumination from cell to cell for each measurement.
+The third category is characterized predominantly by wavelength-dependent variation, such as in the case of the Qpoly280 device.
+Finally, devices such as the Mission300 module exhibit a mixture of wavelength-dependent and amplitude variation, thus falling into the fourth category.

 What is the impact on PV performance?
 -------------------------------------

 Does the performance impact vary seasonally or geographically?
 --------------------------------------------------------------

 References
 ----------